ios1ph/BitMono/docs/README.txt

-How to Run BitMono Docs Locally
+How to Run ObscuraX Docs Locally

 Prerequisites:
 - Ensure Docker is installed on your machine.
 If not, install Docker from https://docs.docker.com/get-docker/.